 Grab a PDF Crochet Pattern Instead

-I have put together a PDF of this crochet top if you would prefer an AD-FREE version of this pattern.
-Pattern sales help support my family, which means I can continue to offer FREE crochet patterns (with ads) and to keep designing.
+I have put together a PDF of this crochet top if you would prefer a printable version of this pattern.
+Pattern sales help support my family, which means I can continue to offer FREE crochet patterns and to keep designing.

 If you are ready to get started on this design, scroll on down for the free pattern, or purchase an inexpensive PDF version.